mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 ### Use of design patterns as a form of / to facilitate apprenticeship

-Participants draw on their cultural experience at home and from work contexts to guide interactions with others.
-Some experience is of general coding proficiency and practices (previously explored) while other experience relates to experience of GDPs through home game play.

 In 2019-05-08 Da and Te are working closely as a pair.

 Da invites thinking outside of the constraints of the suggested design early in this first session.
+Add context if needed.

-The following interaction (see full transcript of interaction at the foot of this chapter) shows a rich interchange where the parent is trying to draw on the game playing experiences.
+An interaction (see full transcript of interaction at the foot of this chapter) shows a rich interchange where the parent is trying to draw on the game playing experience

     Da: Have you thought about pushing it a bit further and have a different style of game?
     Te: What do you mean?